-In prior years, the County entered into capitalized leases for the acquisition of two graders, a duplicator, two phone systems and four copiers.
+The County has entered into a capitalized lease for the acquisition of a copier and an Emergency Management System.
+In previous years, the County entered into capitalized leases for the acquisition of two copiers.
 The terms of the agreement provide options to purchase the equipment.
-The leases meet the criteria of a capital lease as defined by Statement of Financial Accounting Standards No. 13 "Accounting for Leases," which defines a capital lease generally as one which transfers benefits and risks of ownership to the lessee.
-Capital lease payments have been reclassified and are reflected as debt service in the General Purpose Financial Statements for the general fund, EMS, and the MVGT funds.
+The leases meet the criteria of a capital lease as defined by Statement of Financial Accounting Standards No. 13, Accounting for Leases, which defines a capital lease generally as one which transfers benefits and risks of ownership to the lessee.
+Capital lease payments have been reclassified and are reflected as debt service in the General Purpose Financial Statements for the general fund, MR/DD, and the MVGT funds.
 These expenditures are reflected as program/object expenditures on a budgetary basis.

 The Governmental funds' capital leases were recorded as assets in the GFAAG and liability in the GLTDAG.
-Governmental funds capital leases required the County to record the corresponding revenue and expenditure for the lesser of the fair market value or minimum lease payment at lease exceptions in the General and the MVGT Funds.
-There were no new capital leases entered into in 2000.
+Governmental funds capital leases required the County to record the corresponding revenue and expenditure for the lesser of the fair market value or minimum lease payment at lease exceptions in the General, MR/DD, and the MVGT Funds.

-The following is a schedule of the future minimum lease payments required under the capital leases and the present value of the minimum lease payments as of December 31, 2000.
+The following is a schedule of the future minimum lease payments required under the capital leases and the present value of the minimum lease payments as of December 31, 2001.

 Year Ending Long-Term

 December 31, Debt

-2001 5,429

-2002 1,664
+2002 46,507

+2003 44,881

+2004 44,881

+2005 44,881

+2006 3,554

-Total Minimum Lease Payments 7,093
+Total Minimum Lease Payments 184,704

-Less: Amount Representing Interest (544)
+Less: Amount Representing Interest (20,183)

-Present Value of Minimum Lease Payments \$6,549
+Present Value of Minimum Lease Payments \$164,521